Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hunit (Intermediate) Linux Box.md

 ![](Images/Pasted%20image%2020221017174304.png)

-#### -As port 43022 was found earlier running on SSH I typed the following to login to ssh session with the found credentials above "ssh –p 43022 dademola@192.168.143.125" with password "ExplainSlowQuest110" and received shell:
+Using the identified SSH port (43022), we established an SSH connection to the target machine with the username “dademola” and the password “ExplainSlowQuest110”.
+This successful login provided us with a shell on the target system.

 ![](Images/Pasted%20image%2020221017174428.png)